Table of Contents

 LiteSpeed

 You can block countries using Litespeed’s GeoLocation support which allows you to use Maxmind or IP2Location databases.
-You can read more on their website
+You can read more on their website.

-Here’s a couple of examples.
-You can add these to the edit expression portion of the firewall rule versus using the dropdowns.
+You can set up Cloudflare rules to block specific countries from accessing your sites.
+Here are a couple of examples; you can add these to the “Edit Expression” section of the firewall rule versus using the dropdowns.

 Cloudflare Block Specific Countries

-5. Cloudflare Bot Fight Mode
+7. Cloudflare Bot Fight Mode

 When you enable Bot Fight Mode, it will sometimes block external services that are trying to pull data or trigger an event.
 Two popular examples would be a third-party service like Zapier or a manual WP-Cron that uses curl and the wp-cron.php URL ( See: Replacing WordPress WP Cron with Manual Cron (URL and PHP Method))